 The final whistle was greeted with relief by Aisling Annacotty.
 Their young side had won, the performance at times lacked composure but their resiliency to keep in the contest and wait for their opportunities was impressive.
 Jason Lipper, Brian Butler, Aaron Murphy stood out at different intervals.
 A key win for the side whose young age profile bodes well for the future.

 Newport Town AFC were a credit to their division.
 The 1B side performed superbly well and belied their league divisional status.
 They matched their Premier Division opposition for long periods and to a man played with work rate, determination and attacking menace.
 The red card was a sickening blow and the game winner was cruel luck on the side who provided much to an exciting local derby.

 Aisling Annacotty advance to the last sixteen.
-The facilities were first rate and the manner in which the club is being run and the future plans means that the Limerick club are primed for success on and off the pitch for years to come.
+The facilities were first rate and the manner in which the club is been run and the future plans means that the Limerick club are primed for success on and off the pitch for years to come.
 This result will increase morale and confidence in this young group of players ahead of a busy Premier League calendar block.

 Newport Town AFC romantic run ends in the FAI Junior Cup but the memories of this cup run will be remembered for years to come.
 The penalty shoot out win over Carbery a season highlight.
 Derryleigh Park is a fine venue and with the incredible support from Newport, the club’s future looks bright.
 The players in the side need to kick on now and secure 1B promotion.
 The season cannot die now.
 The travelling support was considerable and added plenty of atmosphere to the occasion.